pantheon-systems/documentation/source/_docs/create-custom-upstream.md

 <div role="tabpanel" class="tab-pane" id="gitlab-https" markdown="1">
 Custom Upstreams from GitLab repositories must be created for you by Pantheon Support.

-1. Prepare a GitLab user with at least **Reporter** level permissions for your upstream repository.
+1. Prepare a new GitLab user specifically for Pantheon's use, with at least **Reporter** level permissions for your upstream repository:

     ![GitLab reporter permission](/source/docs/assets/images/gitlab-reporter.png)

+1. From this new account, [generate an Access Token](https://gitlab.com/profile/personal_access_tokens){.external} with the `API` scope:

+1. From the GitLab account maintaining the repository, add the new user to the repo under **Members** with **Reporter** access.

-2. [Contact support](/docs/support) to add the Custom Upstream to your org.
-You must provide a username/password or OAuth token.
+1. [Contact support](/docs/support/) to add the Custom Upstream to your org.
+You must provide:

+   - A name for the custom upstream
+   - The `https` clone URL (ending in `.git`)
+   - The access token for the new user.

 </div>
 </div>